-All decisions of the committee must be unanimous.
+All decisions of the committee must be made by the majority (50% or higher) of the members that are synchronously participation in the defense meeting.
 Dissenting members of the dissertation committee may forward a minority report to the Graduate School.
-After the thesis or dissertation has been successfully defended and the final written draft has been accepted by the committee the committee members sign form GS7 andit is to be sent to the Graduate School.
+After the thesis or dissertation has been successfully defended and the final written draft has been accepted by the committee the committee members sign form GS7 and it is to be sent to the Graduate School.
 A copy of the GS7 should be emailed to the Graduate Coordinator for the student's file.